townsquad/TSQBiometricAuth/README.md

 ## Description

 TSBiometricAuth is a library to make biometric authentication simple.
-It embeds Appple's [LocalAuthentication](https://developer.apple.com/documentation/localauthentication/) framework and notifies authentication result via a Delegate.
+It embeds Apple's [LocalAuthentication](https://developer.apple.com/documentation/localauthentication/) framework and notifies authentication result via a Delegate.

 ## Requirements